 Summer’s aviation experience includes flying Medevac in a King Air 200 in Manitoba and Nunavut.
 She holds a multi-engine instrument rating.
 One of the highlights of her aviation journey was the opportunity to train and earn a tailwheel endorsement with Airshow legend, Debby Rihn-Harvey near Houston, Texas, thanks to receiving a “Ladies Love Taildraggers” scholarship in 2018.

 In 2020 she had the opportunity to learn to fly helicopters and earn her helicopter Commercial Pilot Licence, as a result of receiving scholarships from The 99s, The Whirly-Girls, and F.A.S.T.
 (Female Aviators Sticking Together).

 Summer devotes much of her free time to volunteering and mentoring.
-She is an active volunteer with The 99s, International Organization of Women Pilots and her local branch of COPA (based in Exeter).
-She has also been a volunteer pilot with Hope Air and Canadian Wings of Rescue (formerly “Pilots and Paws Canada”).
-She has also volunteered with CASARA (Civil Aviation Search and Rescue Association)
+She is an active volunteer with The 99s International Organization of Women Pilots and her local branch of COPA (based in Exeter).
+She has also been a volunteer pilot with Hope Air and Canadian Wings of Rescue (formerly “Pilots and Paws Canada”) and has volunteered with CASARA (Civil Aviation Search and Rescue Association)

 Tyler Papple – Pilot

 Commercial Pilot Licence (CPL) – Aeroplane